McLaren MCL36: Closing rounds

 2021 IndyCar champion Álex Palou replaced Ricciardo for the first practice session at the United States Grand Prix, fulfilling the first of two mandatory rookie practice sessions.
 Both Ricciardo and Norris took part in Pirelli's 2023 tyre test in the second practice session.
 Norris qualified eighth and Ricciardo qualified seventeenth, but penalties for other drivers promoted Norris to sixth and Ricciardo to sixteenth.
 During the race, Norris's car was struck by debris from a separate incident; after the safety car ended he pitted from ninth place and rejoined the track thirteenth, but finished sixth.
 Ricciardo finished sixteenth.

 McLaren added several track-specific features to the MCL36 at the Mexico City Grand Prix, namely an extensive cooling package and extra winglets on the rear brake ducts to improve downforce.
 Norris qualified eighth, and Ricciardo qualified eleventh.
-Ricciardo collided with Yuki Tsunoda and was issued with a ten-second penalty, but was one of few drivers who switched from medium to soft tyres to finish seventh, even after the penalty was applied.
+Ricciardo collided with Yuki Tsunoda and was issued with a ten-second penalty.
+However, Ricciardo was one of few drivers who used a medium to soft tyre strategy, and the additional pace this provided allowed him to finish seventh, even after his penalty was applied.
 Norris, who was on the medium to hard strategy, finished ninth.

 Norris fell ill before the São Paulo Grand Prix, prompting McLaren to prepare Nyck de Vries as a replacement.
 Norris was however able to participate in the weekend, qualifying fourth for the final sprint of the season, while Ricciardo qualified fourteenth.
 Norris finished seventh in the sprint, but started the race sixth after penalties for other drivers, while Ricciardo finished eleventh.
 Ricciardo collided with Kevin Magnussen on the opening lap, which caused both to retire from the race and for Ricciardo to be awarded a three-place grid penalty for the next race.
 The incident also required a safety car, and after the restart Norris collided with Leclerc.
 Although both continued the race, Norris was awarded a five-second time penalty, although he also retired from the race with electrical issues.
 McLaren lost fourth to Alpine in the WCC.